csc-training/summerschool/gpu-openmp/device-ptr/README.md

   - Calculation of **pi** is done with OpenMP offload constructs

 Add appropriate OpenMP constructs according the TODOs in the code.
-You can compile the code in Mahti with the provided Makefile by typing `make`.
+You can compile the code in the provided Makefile by typing `make`.

 (Fortran code uses the hipfort package for calling `hiprand` library.
 See also this [example](../../gpu-hip/hipfort/hiprand_example))